liferay/liferay-docs/develop/tutorials/articles/05-mobile/01-beginning-android-portal-development/02-build-mobile-sdk-android.markdown

 # Building the Guestbook Mobile SDK [](id=building-the-guestbook-mobile-sdk)

-Once you've deployed the Guestbook portlet to your @product@ instance, you're ready to build the Guestbook Mobile SDK.
+Once you've deployed the Guestbook portlet to your Liferay Portal instance, you're ready to build the Guestbook Mobile SDK.
 You might be asking yourself, "Why do I  have to build a separate Mobile SDK?
 Can't I just use the pre-built Mobile SDK  that Liferay already provides?"
 Fantastic question!
 The reason is that Liferay's  pre-built Mobile SDK doesn't have the classes it needs to call the Guestbook  portlet's remote services.
-The pre-built Mobile SDK includes only the framework necessary to make server calls, and the classes required to call the remote services of @product@'s *core* apps.
-Core apps (also referred to as *out-of-the-box* apps) are those included with every @product@ instance.
+The pre-built Mobile SDK includes only the framework  necessary to make server calls, and the classes required to call the remote  services of Liferay Portal's *core* apps.
+Core apps (also referred to as  *out-of-the-box* apps) are those included with every Liferay Portal instance.
 You  must build a separate Mobile SDK to call the remote services of any non-core  app.
 Since the Guestbook portlet isn't a core app, you must build a separate  Mobile SDK that can call its remote services.
 Now put on your hard hat, because  it's time to get building!

 ## Building the Mobile SDK [](id=building-the-mobile-sdk)